Quantifying Statistical Significance of Neural Network-based Image Segmentation by Selective Inference: Proposed Method

 \end{lemma}

 The proof of Lemma \ref{lemma_homotopy} is provided in Appendix \ref{appendix:proof_lemma_2}.
 Algorithm \ref{alg:solution_path_app} shows our solution to efficiently identify $\cA(\bm x(z))$.
 In this algorithm, multiple \emph{breakpoints} $z_1< z_2 < ... < z_{|\cT|}$ are computed one by one.
-Each breakpoint $z_t, t \in [|\cT|]$ indicates the point at which the sign of one linear inequality is changed---that is, the status of one node in the network will change from active to inactive or vice versa.
-By identifying all these breakpoints $\{z_t\}_{t \in [|\cT|]}$, $\cA(\bm x(z))$ is given by

-Algorithm \ref{alg:parametric_SI} shows the entire procedure for calculating the selective $p$-value in (\ref{eq:selective_p_parametrized}).
-First, we apply a DNN on $\bm x^{\rm obs}$ to obtain the observed segmentation result $\cA(\bm x^{\rm obs})$.
-Next, we calculate the direction of the test statistic $\bm \eta $, which is used to identify a parameterized line in $\RR^n$.
+Each breakpoint $z_t, t \in [|\cT|]$ indicates the point at which the sign of one linear inequality is changed, i.e., the status of one node in the network will change from active to inactive or vice versa.
+By identifying all these breakpoints $\{z_t\}_{t \in [|\cT|]}$, the solution path is given by $\cA(\bm x(z)) = \cA(\bm x(z_t))$ if $z \in [z_t, z_{t+1}], t \in [|\cT|]$.
+Algorithm \ref{alg:parametric_SI} shows the entire procedure to calculate the selective $p$-value in (\ref{eq:selective_p_parametrized}).
+First, we apply a DNN on $\bm x^{\rm obs}$ to obtain the segmentation result $\cA(\bm x^{\rm obs})$.
+Next, we calculate $\bm \eta $ which is used to identify a parameterized line in $\RR^n$.
 Then, we compute $\cA(\bm x(z))$ by using Algorithm \ref{alg:solution_path_app}.
 After obtaining $\cA(\bm x(z))$, we identify $\cZ$ in (\ref{eq:c_Z}), which is the key factor for computing the selective $p$-value.

-\paragraph{Choice of $[z_{\min}, z_{\max}]$.} Under a normal distribution, neither very positive nor very negative $z$ values affect the inference.
-Therefore, it is reasonable to consider a range of values---for example, $[ - 20 \sigma, 20 \sigma]$ \cite{liu2018more}, where $\sigma$ is the standard deviation of the sampling distribution of the test statistic.
+Regarding the choice of $[z_{\min}, z_{\max}]$, under a normal distribution, neither very positive nor very negative $z$ values affect the inference.
+Therefore, it is reasonable to consider a range of values, e.g., $[ - 20 \sigma, 20 \sigma]$ \cite{liu2018more}, where $\sigma$ is the standard deviation of the distribution of the test statistic.

+\paragraph{Complexity.} In the literature of homotopy method (a.k.a. parametric programming), it is known that the actual computational cost differs significantly from the worst case.
+A well-known application of the homotopy method in the ML community is the Lasso regularization path, which also has the worst-case computational cost on the exponential order of the number of features, but the actual cost is known to be nearly linear order.
+Similarly, in the proposed homotopy method for SI, it is also evident from our experimental results that the number of breakpoints is almost linearly increasing in practice (Fig. \ref{fig:fig_interval}).
+We additionally note that, at step 4 of Algorithm \ref{alg:solution_path_app}, we apply a trained DNN to the parametrized data $\bm x(z_t)$ at any breakpoints $z_t$.
+Therefore, the number of forward passes of the network is equal to the number of breakpoints.